OpenTermsArchive/contrib-versions/Verizon/Terms of Service.md

+    5.  **Data Charges** You acknowledge and agree that you may also incur data charges or fees from a wireless or internet service provider (which may be Verizon or a third party) for accessing online services or purchasing products and services through interactive options available through the Service.
+You are solely responsible for all charges or fees payable to Verizon or third parties, including all applicable taxes, and you are solely responsible for protecting the security of credit card and other personal information provided to third parties in connection with such transactions.

-    5.  **Money Back Guarantee.** If we provide a money back guarantee ("MBG") for your Service, it will begin on your Service Ready Date.
+    6.  **Money Back Guarantee.** If we provide a money back guarantee ("MBG") for your Service, it will begin on your Service Ready Date.
 During this MBG period you may cancel your Service and receive a full refund of all monthly, one-time and equipment charges paid to Verizon (provided you return all Equipment in good working condition).
 If you fail to return the Equipment, an unreturned Equipment fee will apply.
 ETFs will not apply to Service terminated within the MBG period.
 The MBG does not apply to customers who change between or renew bundle, monthly, term or other pricing plans.
 The MBG is limited to one per Subscriber per Service type per Service address.

-    6.  **Discontinuation of Service for Nonpayment.** We may discontinue your Service without notice if Service charges on your telephone bill or charge card are refused for any reason, or if you fail to make payment when due or to provide us with a new charge card expiration date before the existing date expires.
+    7.  **Discontinuation of Service for Nonpayment.** We may discontinue your Service without notice if Service charges on your telephone bill or charge card are refused for any reason, or if you fail to make payment when due or to provide us with a new charge card expiration date before the existing date expires.

-    7.  **Late Fees.** If any portion of your bill is not paid by the due date, Verizon may charge you a late fee on unpaid balances and may also terminate or suspend your Service without notice.
+    8.  **Late Fees.** If any portion of your bill is not paid by the due date, Verizon may charge you a late fee on unpaid balances and may also terminate or suspend your Service without notice.
 If your charges are billed by your Verizon local carrier, the late fee will be equal to the late payment charge that the local exchange carrier applies.
 Otherwise, the late fee will be the lesser of 1.5 % per month, or the highest rate permitted by law.
 If Verizon uses a collection agency or legal action to recover monies due, you agree to reimburse us for all expenses we incur to recover such monies, including attorneys' fees.
+If you fail to pay on time and Verizon refers your account(s) to a third party for collection, Verizon will charge a collection fee at the maximum percentage permitted by applicable law, but not to exceed 18 percent, to cover collection-related costs.

-    8.  **Local Telephone, Toll and Long Distance Charges.** VERIZON IS NOT RESPONSIBLE FOR ANY CHARGES, INCLUDING BUT NOT LIMITED TO, LONG DISTANCE AND METERED LOCAL OR TOLL CHARGES INCURRED WHEN YOU ACCESS THE SERVICE.
+    9.  **Local Telephone, Toll and Long Distance Charges.** VERIZON IS NOT RESPONSIBLE FOR ANY CHARGES, INCLUDING BUT NOT LIMITED TO, LONG DISTANCE AND METERED LOCAL OR TOLL CHARGES INCURRED WHEN YOU ACCESS THE SERVICE.
 YOU SHOULD CHECK WITH THE LOCAL PHONE COMPANY TO DETERMINE WHETHER A DIAL-UP NUMBER YOU HAVE SELECTED IS A LOCAL CALL FROM YOUR LOCATION AND WHETHER ANY CHARGES APPLY.
 VERIZON DOES NOT GUARANTEE THAT ANY DIAL-UP ACCESS NUMBERS WE PROVIDE WILL BE A LOCAL CALL FROM YOUR LOCATION.
 ADDITIONAL CHARGES, WHICH MAY BE SUBSTANTIAL, APPLY TO REMOTE DIAL UP ACCESS, WHICH IS AVAILABLE FROM CERTAIN LOCATIONS ONLY.

-    9.  **Limitation on Special Pricing Promotions.** You may only take advantage of one special pricing promotion during any consecutive twelve (12)-month period.
+    10.  **Limitation on Special Pricing Promotions.** You may only take advantage of one special pricing promotion during any consecutive twelve (12)-month period.
 Eligibility for promotional offers may be contingent upon payment of all outstanding Verizon charges.

-    10.  **Refundable Deposit.** We may require that you provide us with a refundable deposit, which will be specified at the time of your order ("Subscriber Deposit").
+    11.  **Refundable Deposit.** We may require that you provide us with a refundable deposit, which will be specified at the time of your order ("Subscriber Deposit").
 We may also require an additional deposit after activation of the Service if you fail to pay any amounts when due.
 Within ninety (90) days after termination of your Service, we -will return your Subscriber Deposit, less any unpaid amounts due on your account, including any amounts owed for unreturned or damaged Equipment.
 Amounts held on deposit will not accrue interest except as required by law.

-    11.  **Credit Related Matters** We may evaluate your credit history before modifying or providing you Service.
+    12.  **Credit Related Matters** We may evaluate your credit history before modifying or providing you Service.
 In order to establish an account with us and/or obtain or modify Service, we may obtain a report from a consumer credit agency or exchange information with our affiliates in connection with determining your creditworthiness.
 If you fail to pay your bill, we may submit a negative credit report to a credit reporting agency, which will negatively affect your credit report.

-9.  **TERMINATION OR SUSPENSION OF SERVICE.**
+12.  **TERMINATION OR SUSPENSION OF SERVICE.**

-    1.  **Termination of Service.**
+    **Termination of Service.**

     1.  **Subscribers with Month-to-Month Accounts.** If you are a month-to-month Service customer, either you or Verizon may terminate this Agreement any time by giving notice to the other as set forth in this Agreement.
 Termination by you will be effective upon your notice to us.
 Activation or set-up fees paid at the initiation of your Service, if any, are not refundable, except during any applicable 30-day MBG period.

     2.  **Subscribers with Term Plans.
 Early Termination Fee.** EXCEPT AS OTHERWISE SET FORTH IN THIS AGREEMENT, IF YOUR BROADBAND SERVICE OR ANY COMPONENT OF A BUNDLED SERVICE PLAN IS TERMINATED BY YOU OR BY US AS A RESULT OF VIOLATION BY YOU OF THIS AGREEMENT BEFORE COMPLETING YOUR TERM PLAN, THEN YOU AGREE TO PAY VERIZON THE ETF SET FORTH IN THE PRICING PLAN YOU HAVE CHOSEN.
 If you terminate Service at your location, your existing Term Plan cannot be carried over to a new Service location.

     3.  **Termination and/or Suspension by Verizon.** Verizon reserves the right to change, limit, terminate, modify or temporarily or permanently cease providing the Service or any part of it with or without prior notice if we elect to change the Service or a part thereof or if you violate the terms of this Agreement.
 If Verizon terminates your Service under this Section 9.1.3, you must immediately stop using the Service and you will be responsible for the applicable fees and/or Equipment charges set forth in Sections 8.4, 9.1.1, or 9.1.2.
 If the termination is a result of violation by you of the terms of this Agreement, you also shall be liable to pay the ETF.
 If Verizon terminates or ceases to offer service to your location, you shall not be liable to pay the ETF.
 If your Service is reconnected, a reconnection fee may apply.

-    2.  **Deletion of Data upon Termination.** YOU AGREE THAT IF YOUR SERVICE IS TERMINATED FOR ANY REASON, VERIZON HAS THE RIGHT TO IMMEDIATELY DELETE ALL DATA, FILES AND OTHER INFORMATION (INCLUDING EMAILS, ADDRESS BOOK AND WEB STORAGE CONTENT) STORED IN OR FOR YOUR ACCOUNT WITHOUT FURTHER NOTICE TO YOU.
+    4.  **Deletion of Data upon Termination.** YOU AGREE THAT IF YOUR SERVICE IS TERMINATED FOR ANY REASON, VERIZON HAS THE RIGHT TO IMMEDIATELY DELETE ALL DATA, FILES AND OTHER INFORMATION (INCLUDING EMAILS, ADDRESS BOOK AND WEB STORAGE CONTENT) STORED IN OR FOR YOUR ACCOUNT WITHOUT FURTHER NOTICE TO YOU.

-    3.  **Return of Equipment upon Termination.**If your HSI Service is terminated for any reason prior to the end of the first year of service and you received Equipment from Verizon, you must return the Equipment to Verizon or you will be charged for the Equipment.
-If your FiOS Internet service is terminated for any reason and you received Equipment, you must return the Equipment to Verizon within 30 days, as instructed by Verizon, or you will be charged for the Equipment.
+    5.  **Return of Equipment upon Termination.** If your HSI Service is terminated for any reason prior to the end of the first year of service and you received Equipment from Verizon, you must return the Equipment to Verizon or you will be charged for the Equipment.
+Except as set forth below, if your FiOS Internet service is terminated for any reason and you received Equipment, you must return the Equipment to Verizon within 30 days, as instructed by Verizon, or you will be charged for the Equipment.
 Failure to return any Equipment you received from Verizon, or returning Equipment in a damaged condition (subject only to reasonable wear and tear), will result in the imposition of an Equipment fee that may be substantial.
+If the Equipment is affixed with a label which includes the following (or similar) message, "PROPERTY OF VERIZON.
+DO NOT REMOVE FROM PREMISES," then you must not return the Equipment and you will not be charged an Equipment fee as long as the Equipment is left in place in reasonable condition (subject only to reasonable wear and tear).

-10.  **MANAGEMENT OF YOUR DATA AND COMPUTER.**
+13.  **MANAGEMENT OF YOUR DATA, COMPUTER AND OTHER DEVICES.**

-    1.  **Your Responsibilities Regarding Management of Your Computer and Data.** You are solely responsible for obtaining, maintaining and updating all equipment and software necessary to use the Service, and for management of your information, including but not limited to back-up and restoration of your data.
+    1.  **Your Responsibilities Regarding Management of Your Computer, Other Devices and Data.** You are solely responsible for obtaining, maintaining and updating all equipment and software necessary to use the Service, and for management of your information, including but not limited to back-up and restoration of your data.
 YOU AGREE THAT VERIZON IS NOT RESPONSIBLE FOR THE LOSS OF YOUR DATA OR FOR THE BACK-UP OR RESTORATION OF YOUR DATA REGARDLESS OF WHETHER THIS DATA IS MAINTAINED ON OUR SERVERS OR YOUR DEVICE(S).
 YOU SHOULD ALWAYS BACK-UP ANY IMPORTANT INFORMATION SEPARATELY FROM DATA STORED ON VERIZON'S OR ANY THIRD PARTY'S SERVERS.